sampsyo/cs6120/content/blog/2019-09-25-making-function-calls-work.md

 +++

 ### Goal
 Our goal for this project was to make function calls work.
-To make functions even more useful, we introduce function parameters, return types, optional type annotations for parameters, nested function definitions, and a simple module system.
+In addition, we introduce function parameters, return types, optional type annotations for parameters, nested function definitions, and a simple module system.
 We also offer the option to pass command-line arguments to the main function.

 ### Design